ethereum/ethereum-org-website/src/content/glossary/index.md

 ### shard / shard chain {#shard}

 Shard chains are discrete sections of the total blockchain that subsets of validators can be responsible for.
-This will offer increased transaction throughput for Ethereum and improve data availability for [layer 2](#layer-2) solutions like [optimistic rollups](#optimistic-rollups) and [ZK-rollups](#zk-rollups).
+This was originally intended to be the way that Ethereum scaled to millions of transactions per second, but it has now been superseded by the rapid development of scaling using [rollups](#rollups).

 <DocLink to="/roadmap/danksharding">
   Danksharding